Skip to Main Content

 See All

-Al Jazeera cited Costs of War research on the cost of war to journalists.
+The Eurasian Times cited Costs of War research on the costs of war in Afghanistan.

-A letter to the editor in The Daily Bulldog (Maine) cited Costs of War research on the costs of the post-9/11 wars.
+An op-ed in The Timberjay (Minn.) cited Costs of War research on the costs of the post-9/11 wars.

-Truthout cited Costs of War research on the costs of war to journalists in Gaza.
+Arab Press cited Costs of War research on the human costs of the war in Afghanistan.

 Watch / Listen / Read More